gip-inclusion/data-inclusion/pipeline/CONTRIBUTING.md

 python scripts/update_schema_seeds.py
 ```

-## Manage the pipeline requirements
+## Managing the pipeline requirements

 In order to prevent conflicts: